15 Conversation-Heavy Games Like Disco Elysium

 Kentucky Route Zero

 Kentucky Route Zero is my favorite game on this list because of the excellent way it tells its surreal story.
-Games like Disco Elysium are great for creating an unexplainable feeling that leaves you overwhelmed with emotions.
+Haunting games like Disco Elysium are known for creating an unexplainable feeling that leaves you overwhelmed with emotions and this is no exception.

 You’ll play as Conway, a truck driver for an antique shop, who is on a delivery run with his dog.
-The game starts with the duo asking for directions at a truck stop, but afterward the story deviates into scenarios that don’t make much logical sense.
-As with magical realism, you have to go with the dream-like narrative flow and enjoy the fleeting moments instead.
+The game starts with the duo asking for directions at a truck stop, but afterward the story deviates into scenarios into a maddening, magical tangle of narrative loops.

-Kentucky Route Zero is aesthetically pleasing and often uses cinematic framing.
-There are many scenes in the game where you don’t want to move since you’ll lose the ephemeral moment.
+Kentucky Route Zero is beautiful and uses cinematic framing.
+There are many scenes in the game where you won’t want to move, for fear of losing the ephemeral moment.

 There are countless ways to interpret the game and it all depends on what you take from it.
-The story isn’t focused and it tends to wander and explore.
+The story doesn’t have much of a focus and it tends to wander and meander.
+But, rest assured that Kentucky Route Zero is spectacularly written.
+It’s a unique experience that I implore you to pick up today.

 Divinity: Original Sin II

-Available on Windows, Mac, PS4, Xbox One, and Nintendo Switch.
+Available on Xbox One, PS4, Steam, Nintendo Switch, and Mac.

 Divinity: Original Sin II is hands down one of the best modern action-adventure games.
 It combines a fun and flexible combat system with intricately written characters set in a world with a rich lore.

 The divinity is dead, and the evil forces from the void are taking advantage of this situation to attack the world of Rivellon.
-You have to lead your premade or custom character to become the next divine to restore balance—if that is your wish.
+You have to lead your premade or custom character to become the next divine to restore balance, if balance is what you desire.

 There are six main characters in Original Sin II and you can take up to four of them on the journey.
-These complex characters interact with one another, actively engages in the story, and even begin new quest lines.
-It’s always worth it to replay the game with a different set of party members to re-experience the story from a different perspective.
+These complex characters interact with one another and engage in the story and quests.
+This creates an immense amount of replay value.

 The highlight of the game is how much you can creatively express yourself in combat.
 There are many ways to exploit the environment in the game to your favor.
 Creating a party that fully plays to each other’s strengths represents true mastery of the game’s combat.

-Available on Windows, Linux, Mac, PS4, Xbox One, Nintendo Switch, Android, and iOS.
+Available on Windows, Android, iOS, Linux, Mac, Nintendo Switch, PS4, and Xbox One.

 Despite being released in 1999, Planescape: Torment is still considered an essential game for classic role-playing game fans.
-Additionally, this game is one of the biggest inspirations for Disco Elysium and many games like Disco Elysium.
+Additionally, this game is one of the biggest inspirations for Disco Elysium and other games like it.

-The game is based on Advanced Dungeons & Dragons Second Edition.
-So expect systems such as the character’s alignment chart that change depending on your actions and decisions.
+Advanced Dungeons & Dragons Second Edition is one of the main inspirations for this game, so expect to see systems such as the character’s alignment chart that change depending on your actions and decisions.

-Companions add a lot of flavor to the game, as they regularly communicate with each other, NPC characters, and comment on the events in the game.
+Companions add a lot of flavor to the game, as they regularly communicate with one another and other characters, and they comment on the events in the game too.
 Furthermore, they’re essential in assisting the nameless immortal in a fight.

-However, combat is mostly the result of inefficient combat.
 Planescape: Torment encourages players to resolve disputes and quest outcomes using dialogue.
-Using your wits, and the help of your skills, you can engage in compelling conversations to progress this lengthy game.
+Using your wits and skillset, you can engage in compelling conversations to progress this lengthy game and avoid any combat altogether.